FikaWorks/website/content/how-we-deliver/_index.md

 +++
 date = '2023-01-01T08:00:00-07:00'
 draft = false
-title = 'Our Services'
+title = 'How We Deliver'
+aliases = ['/services/', '/how-we-work/']
 +++

-Every organization’s cloud journey is different, but the challenges are often the same: **_complexity_**, **_risk_**, and the need to **_balance speed with security_**.
+Every organization's cloud journey is different, but the challenges are often the same: **_complexity_**, **_risk_**, and the need to **_balance speed with security_**.
 <br />